The IT equipment you need to study with us...

 Other considerations

-- Some schools or disciplines in the area of Engineering, Geosciences and Computing will expect you to run software to complement the course.
-If this affect you, it is worth checking with your school if there are further specifications you need to consider.
+• Some schools or disciplines in the area of Engineering, Geosciences and Computing will expect you to run software on the device to complement the course.
+Due to this requirement, iPads & Chromebooks may be unsuitable.
+If this affects you, it is worth checking with your school if there are further specifications you need to consider.

-We do not make official recommendations on the specific make of laptops.
+We do not make official recommendations on the specific make of laptops, but it is worth noting that many of the major PC vendors offer discount schemes for students.

-On campus an in University Halls, you can use the eduroam wireless network.
+On campus and in University Halls, you can use the eduroam wireless network.

 Off campus, you need a reasonable download speed.
 We broadly estimate at least 2MBps so that you can take part fully in live sessions.
 See Tips for choosing a Broadband deal.

-Most of our online courses feature audio so you’ll need your laptop’s build in speakers.
+Most of our online courses feature audio so you’ll need your laptop’s built-in speakers.

 You may also need a microphone to participate in online tutorials and group activities.
 Your laptop may feature a built-in microphone, but a headset with built-in microphone and earphones can also be useful.

-A webcam may also be useful for some interactive sessions.
+In addition, a webcam is useful for some interactive sessions.

-All registered students can download a copy of MS Office Professional Plus 2016, or MS Office 2016 for Mac, or Office for iPad at no charge.
-This means you can use online versions of Microsoft Word, Excel, and PowerPoint for free.
+All registered students can download a copy of Microsoft 365 at no charge.
+This means you can use Microsoft Word, Excel, PowerPoint and other Microsoft 365 apps for free.

 Other Software